 PhD (Queensland University of Technology), Master of Education (Macquarie University), Bachelor of Arts (Eng.
 Lit & Mod.
 Hist) (Macquarie University)

-Linda J. Graham is an Associate Professor in the School of Early Childhood and Inclusive Education.
-Her research interests concern the role of education policy and schooling practices in the medicalization of childhood and the improvement of responses to children who are difficult to teach.
+Linda J. Graham is a Professor in the School of Early Childhood and Inclusive Education.
+Her research interests concern the role of education policy and schooling practices in the development of disruptive student behaviour and the improvement of responses to children who are difficult to teach.

 Since graduating with the 2007 Faculty of Education Outstanding Thesis Award and the 2008 Australian Association of Research (AARE) Excellence in Doctoral Research Award, Linda has been awarded 4 successive research fellowships.
 These highly competitive awards have included a postdoctoral fellowship at The University of Sydney (2007-2008), a Macquarie University Research Fellowship (The political economy of special educational needs: international trends and policy developments, 2009-2011), an Australian Research Council (ARC) Discovery Research Fellowship (A critical analysis of the increase in diagnosis of special educational needs in NSW government schools, 2010-2012), and most recently, a QUT Vice Chancellor’s Research Fellowship (Destination elsewhere: a longitudinal study of pathways into separate special educational settings for students with disruptive behaviour, 2013-2015).